zloirock/core-js/docs/2023-02-14-so-whats-next.md

 - **"We don't need `core-js`, many alternative projects are available."**

   Nobody is holding you.
 But where are those alternatives in real life?
 Sure, `core-js` is not the only polyfill of the JavaScript standard library.
-But all other projects are [tens](https://npm-stat.com/charts.html?package=core-js&package=core-js-pure&package=es6-shim&from=2014-11-18) [times](https://user-images.githubusercontent.com/2213682/205467964-2dfcce78-5cdf-4f4f-b0d6-e37c02e1bf01.png) less popular than `core-js`, and it's not unreasonable — all of them provide only a little part of `core-js` functionality, they are not enough proper and complex, the number of cases where they can be used is significantly limited, they can’t be properly integrated into your project in such simple way and have other significant problems.
+But all other projects are [tens](https://npm-stat.com/charts.html?package=core-js&package=core-js-pure&package=es6-shim&from=2014-11-18) [times](https://user-images.githubusercontent.com/2213682/205467964-2dfcce78-5cdf-4f4f-b0d6-e37c02e1bf01.png) less popular than `core-js`, and it's not unreasonable — all of them provide only a little part of `core-js` functionality, they are not enough proper and complex, the number of cases where they can be used is significantly limited, they can't be properly integrated into your project in such simple way and have other significant problems.
 In case of the existence of proper alternatives, I would stop working on `core-js` a long time ago.

 - **"We can drop IE support, so we no longer need polyfills."**